In This Article

 Lepide can also spot anomalies in the behavior of these users so that you can quickly detect and react to what might be the signs of privilege abuse.

-If you’d like to see how the Lepide Data Security Platform can help you protect your privileged accounts, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help you protect your privileged accounts, schedule a demo with one of our engineers.

 Anna Szentgyorgyi-Siklosi